The Equality Act 2010

 1. Direct Discrimination

-2. Indirect Discrimation
+2. Indirect Discrimination

 This is one of the changes introduced by the Equality Act.
 Indirect discrimination is already applied to age, race, religion or belief, sex, sexual orientation and marriage and civil partnerships.
 The concept of indirect discrimination has been extended by the Equality Act to cover disability and gender reassignment.
 Indirect discrimination occurs if you have a rule or policy that applies to everybody but creates a particular disadvantage to those people who share a protected characteristic.
 Most usually it is a rule that on the face of it appears to apply to all but is then found to have an adverse affect on a minority with the protected characteristic.

 The harassment regulations already apply to sexual discrimination but are now extended to cover age, disability, gender reassignment, race, religion or belief and sexual orientation.
-The Equality Act makes an Employer potentially liable if their Employees are harassed by third parties who are not Employees, such as customer or Client.
+The Equality Act makes an Employer potentially liable if their Employees are harassed by third parties who are not Employees, such as customers or Clients.
 This would only apply if you became aware that your Employees were being harassed and did nothing about it.

 Victimisation arises when an Employee is treated badly because they have either made a complaint or raised a grievance under the Equality Act or supported somebody else in doing so.